 Dead Clowns painfully bungles the So Cool, It's Awesome premise of zombie clowns in a hurricane by presenting the world an insidiously dull, slow-paced 94 minute trek of constant (inconsistent) hurricane Stock Footage doubling as Padding, ridiculously flat and almost entirely nameless cast of characters that get killed long before the viewer could care about them, a rather shallow plot that leaves questions and Plot Holes behindnote these clowns have been underwater for 50 years with no one having dug them out earlier, the calliope they rode with is a quickly forgotten plot point, and an unfathomably dumb ending, dreadful cinematography driven by a rather cheap looking camera, numerous instances of Special Effect Failure (inconsistent zombie makeup and masks, laughably poor gore, the clowns are entirely clean and dry despite being dead in the sea for 50 years and walking around in a hurricane to kill and feast on people, and in one scene cocaine is clearly represented as sugar or salt), and absolutely thoroughly lifeless acting tto the point where one could be led to believe that the film was starring a gang of androids.
 And, the cover features two living clowns that do not appear in the film proper.
 The only real positive of the film would have to be its haunting minimalist score and shockingly great soundtrack (notably the closing credits song).
 You can see Emer Prevost review the film here.

-There's a reason why The Devil Inside is one of the most notorious films of 2012: exceedingly slow pacing, characters that nobody can relate to discussing eye-rolling semantics repeatedly, piss-poor editing and handling of both the found-footage gimmick and the exorcism-themed plot, lack of creativity or originality, rampant Critical Research Failure that contradicts virtually every claim made related to Catholicism, numerous directions (such as a Vatican conspiracy, Ben's Dark and Troubled Past, and whether Marias second exorcism was successful or not) that never get explored fully at all, and a rushed last 10 minutes that occurs out of the blue, and stops the film dead in its tracks, ending with a link to a website (which allegedly explained what happened after the events in the film) that isn't even online anymore.
+There's a reason why The Devil Inside is considered one of the worst horror films ever made: exceedingly slow pacing, characters that nobody can relate to discussing eye-rolling semantics repeatedly, piss-poor editing, awful handling of both the found-footage gimmick and the exorcism-themed plot, lack of creativity or originality, rampant Critical Research Failure that contradicts virtually every claim the film makes related to Catholicism, and numerous directions that never get explored fully at all (such as a Vatican conspiracy, Ben's Dark and Troubled Past, and whether Marias second exorcism was successful or not).
+While this is typical poor-movie fare, what makes this worse than other bad movies is the main reason people even remember the film: the infamous ending, which has a twist occur out of the blue and quite literally stop the film dead in its tracks, with the final image before the credits being a link to a website that went defunct just six months after the movie was released - and even that didn't give a conclusion (as implied by the credits), since the site just had some pictures and videos of the characters, and nothing in it gave any sort of hint at a conclusion (archived link, so you can see for yourself).
 It was panned by almost every reviewer, with a 4% rating on Rotten Tomatoes, a Metacritic score of 18, and Peter Howell of the Toronto Star writing that the film is a candidate for the worst film of 2012.
 It was also slammed by the public to the point where it received a 76% drop in box office earnings for its second weekend.
 Audiences were seen booing at the film after it ended and gave an F on a Yahoo!
 Movies poll and Cinemascore.
 You can watch Film Brain tear it down here.